Hank-Tsou/Computer-Vision-OpenCV-Python/tutorials/Image_Processing/7_Image_Pyramids/README.md

 #### 1. Gaussian pyramids
 Each pixel is constructed by calculating a gaussian weighted average of the neighboring pixels of a source image and scaling the image down.

 During down sampling process a M * N image becomes M/2 * N/2 image.
 So area reduces to 1/4 of original area.
-The similar process as doing up sampling.
+The opposite process as doing up sampling.

 ```python
 down_sampling = cv2.pyrDown(src_img, dst_size)